wp-plugins/polylang/readme.txt

 * Bug correction: English (en_US) loads rtl style when using a localized WordPress package with an rtl language
 * Bug correction: on some installation strings translations do not work with some special characters
 * Bug correction: incoming links are not redirected to canonical url when adding the language code to all urls and hiding the code for the default language
+* Bug correction: search form does not work in non default language when using permalinks without trailing slash

 = 0.9.4 (2012-10-23) =